Mattylam/Logic_Symbolic_Solvers_Experiment/README.md

 # Logic_Symbolic_Solvers_Experiment

-Data and Codes for ["A Closer Look at Logical Reasoning with LLMs: The Choice of Tool Matters"]
+Data and Codes for ## A Closer Look at Logical Reasoning with LLMs: The Choice of Tool Matters

 Authors: Matthew Lam, Ehsan Shareghi